tigerbeetle/tigerbeetle/src/clients/java/samples/README.md

 # TigerBeetle Java examples

 - The examples require the client library to be compiled.
-See [the project README](../README.md) for specifics on building from source.
+See [the project README](../README.md#building-from-source) for specifics on building from source.

 - All examples require the cluster ID and addresses as part of the command line.
 If not supplied, the program will use the default `cluster=0` and `addresses=127.0.0.1:3000`.
-See [the documentation](https://docs.tigerbeetle.com) for more details on how running TigerBeetle.
+See [the documentation](https://docs.tigerbeetle.com) for more details on how to run TigerBeetle.

 ### 1. Quick start